 10 Super Helpful Tips for Walking Kids to School

 Safety first ~ We live in the city and walking to school means crossing a busy road.
 It is super important to teach kids about walking safety before heading out.
-Here are a few simple rules, (1) stop before crossing a street, (2) look both ways before crossing a street, (3) hold a parent’s hand while crossing a street (4) stay on the sidewalk, and (5) only cross the road at an intersection.
+Here are a few simple rules, (1) stop before crossing a street, (2) look both ways before crossing a street, (3) hold a parent's (or adult, or older sibling's) hand while crossing a street (4) stay on the sidewalk, (5) only cross the road at an intersection, and (6) if possible cross with a crossing guard.

-Timing is everything ~ There is no doubt about it walking to school will take more time then driving to school.
+Timing is everything ~ There is no doubt about it walking to school will take more time than driving to school.
 Kids, especially younger kids, like to toddle their way to school.
 Leaving early is the only way to get to school on time.
+Give yourself plenty of time.

-Test the route ~ If this is your little ones first year at school, or if you are starting at a new school, take a few trial runs before the school year begins.
-Walk the route and time your trip so you have an idea of just how long the walk will take.
+Test the route ~ If this is your little one's first year at school, or if you are starting at a new school, take a few trial runs before the school year begins.
+Walk the route during the summer and time your trip so you have an idea of just how long the walk will take and what obstacles they might face.

-Walking can be fun ~ If your child isn’t that interested in walking try making the walk fun.
-When my girls were younger and they didn’t want to walk we played a couple of walking games, (1) search for items along the walk that start with each letter of the alphabet, or (2) count cars, how many Honda, Volkswagens, Fords do you see?
+Walking can be fun ~ If your child isn't that interested in walking try making the walk fun.
+When my girls were younger and they didn't want to walk we played a couple of walking games, (1) search for items along the walk that start with each letter of the alphabet, or (2) count cars, how many Honda, Volkswagens, Fords do you see, or (3) pick a color and look for items along the way that are a particular color.
+Whatever works to make walking fun and keeps the forward momentum going.

 Emphasize the connection to nature ~ A walk to school is not only about commuting.
 A walk to school can be an adventure.
 As we walk we are always on the lookout for cool things, like an enormous spider web or a caterpillar on the sidewalk.
+We've noticed bird's nests in trees and have watched the gardens fill with seasonal flowers.
 The discoveries made on a walk are truly endless.

 Walk home instead ~ The morning might be way too busy, but don’t forget about the trip home.
 Whether it’s walking home from school or daycare, an early evening walk is a great way to unwind from a busy day.